lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 - Options 2:
 	- Store top suggestions with each node.
 	- Problem:
-		- Trade extra storage for search speed.
+		- Trade extra storage for query speed.

 How to deal case sensitivity?
 How to deal with different languages?